open-learning/git4ol/README.md

 ### Initialization

 Before we can study we have to set up and initialize some infrastructure.
-Let's start by cloning the [`mock`](https://github.com/open-learning/mock/) repository.
+Let's start by cloning the [`mock`](https://github.com/open-learning/mock/) repository using `git clone`:

 ```shell
 student@shell:~/$ git clone https://github.com/open-learning/mock.git